RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 - Some members want listeners to play victim while they play oppressor.#Members have all kinds of fantasies, but listeners should remain detached.
 - Listeners must obey members who have a strong need to be obeyed, because that is the best way to provide support.# Listeners provide emotional support, not obedience.
 - Members sometimes become hostile to listeners who don't obey them.#TMembers can react by becoming hostile, although there is no real-life threat.
-- A listener who has a therapist can ask their therapist to analyse the listener's chats and suggest ways the listener can improve.# Chats are confidential.
+- A listener who has a therapist can ask their therapist to analyse the listener's most difficult chats and suggest ways the listener can improve.# Chats are confidential.
 - Planning to take some harmful action is effectively the same as taking action, because harm will always be the end result,# Planning is just thoughts.
 {:.quiz}